Historic Homes of the Taieri Tour 2021

 A successful SOLD OUT tour

-We had a total of 15 locations on a self drive tour.
-Below are listed the homes that were open.
+In March 2021 we had a total of 15 locations on a self drive tour of the North Taieri area.
+The homes that were open are listed below.

-SO – if you have any thoughts on venues for a tour, please share them by contacting us via our Contact Us page.
+Meanwhile, if you have any questions or suggestions, just contact us via our Contact Us page.

 Was held on Sunday 7th March 2021